ARMmbed/mbed-os-5-docs/docs/bare_metal/c_small_libs.md

 }
 ```

-This is energy-efficient compared to an empty `while (true) {}` loop, which keeps the processor running.
+This is energy efficient compared to an empty `while (true) {}` loop, which keeps the processor running.
 A loop is still needed, because `sleep()` returns after the system is woken up by an interrupt.

 #### Dispatching an EventQueue